dhis2/dhis2-android-sdk/doc/content/androsdk/synchronization.md

 - **Single events**.
 The `CREATE_AND_UPDATE` strategy is used to synchronize single events.

-For data upload, the SDK collects the stored data which is set to be uploaded and creates a payload which will be sent to the server.
-The **state** property of each element is used to store the synchronization status of each instance.

 #### States

 ###### TO_POST

 This state is set each time an element is created.
 When the upload method is executed all the data set to `TO_POST` is collected and added to the payload for the upload.

 ###### TO_UPDATE

 The `TO_UPDATE` state is set when an existing element is retrofitted.
 All the elements with this state will be collected to generate the payload for the upload.

 ###### TO_DELETE

-`TO_DELETE` state is set for delete an element from the server.
+`TO_DELETE` state is set to delete an element from the server.
 The different instances set with the *to delete* state will be deleted from the server when the upload method is executed.

 ###### SYNCED

-After the upload all the elements correctly uploaded will be set as `SYNCED`.
+After the upload all the elements correctly uploaded will be set automatically as `SYNCED`.
 The elements *synced* won't be collected to form the payload for uploads.

 ###### ERROR

-If one element had an error syncing it will be set as `ERROR` after the upload.
+If one element displays an error while syncing it will be set automatically as `ERROR` after the upload.

-The SDK reads the import summary of each upload call and check if there are elements with errors.
-If a *tracker event* had an error, the `ERROR` state will be propagated to the enrollment and the tracked entity instance associated.
+The SDK reads the import summary of each upload call and checks if there are elements with errors.
+If a *tracker event* displays an error, the `ERROR` state will be propagated automatically to the enrollment and the tracked entity instance associated.
+Also, if a *tracker enrollment* displays an error, it will be propagated automatically to its tracked entity instance.

 ###### WARNING

-As with the state `ERROR`, if one element
+As with the state `ERROR`, if one element displays a warning, the state will be set automatically as `WARNING`.
+The state will be propagated to the enrollment and tracked entity instance or just the tracked entity instance if the tracker element requires it.

+#### Errors and warnings propagation

+The SDK will propagate errors and warnings in enrollments and events until the tracked entity instance.
+- A warning will be propagated if a child displays a warning but there are no errors among children after the upload.
+- An error will be propagated whenever at least one child displays an error after the upload.

 ## Reserved values